OpenMS/OpenMS-docs/docs/index.rst

 ============

 `OpenMS <http://www.openms.org/>`_
-is an open-source software C++ library for LC-MS data management and analyses.
+is an open-source software C++ platform for LC-MS data management and analyses.
 It offers an infrastructure for rapid development of mass spectrometry related software.
 OpenMS is free software available under the three clause BSD license and runs under Windows, macOS, and Linux.